MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging

-Even though the depth deviation of the MIMO imaging radar is on par with that of optical sensors, the reconstructions exhibit significantly more holes, where no valid depth is estimated.
-While it is intuitive to assume that reconstruction quality is influenced by object material (limiting the returned signal amount\;---\;akin to optically transmissive materials), we observe that in our experiments the object geometry is the primary factor of influence and has a greater impact than in optical sensors; however, disentangling the effects of geometry and material remains challenging, as precise impacts on fine-grained surface details cannot be easily assessed.
-Without a direct mapping between point targets and RX antennas, depth evaluation concerning these surface-level details is infeasible without backprojection.
-On the other hand, the reconstructed outcomes of backprojection may not align with reality, as the method incorporates a systematic bias by relying on the Born approximation~\cite{sherif_2014}.
-To overcome these limitations, we suggest using simulation frameworks, such as employed by Schuessler et al.~\shortcite{schuessler_2021} or Bräunig et al.~\shortcite{braeunig_2023}.
-These could help disentangle potential error sources behind missing reconstructions and enhance the current signal processing methods.
+During sensor characterization, we observed that, even though the depth deviation of the MIMO imaging radar is on par with that of optical sensors, the reconstructions exhibit considerably more holes, where no valid depth is estimated.
+While it is intuitive to assume that reconstruction quality is influenced by object material (limiting the returned signal amount\,---\,akin to optically transmissive materials), we observe that in our experiments the object geometry is the primary factor of influence and has a greater impact than in optical sensors; however, disentangling the effects of geometry and material remains challenging, as precise impacts on fine-grained surface details cannot be easily assessed.
+Without a direct mapping between point targets and RX antennas, depth evaluation concerning these surface-level details is infeasible without backprojection, or any other depth processing algorithm.
+On the other hand, the reconstructed outcomes after signal processing may not align with reality, as these methods typically incorporate a systematic bias by relying on the Born approximation~\cite{sherif_2014}.
+To overcome these limitations, we highlighted one particular work of Hofmann et al.~\shortcite{hofmann_2025}, taking the first step towards automatic material characterization in the radio-frequency domain using inverse rendering.
+We anticipate that further analysis of these material parameters, combined with improvements of radio-frequency simulation frameworks~\cite{schuessler_2021}, will considerably aid in disentangling the potential error sources behind missing reconstructions and enhancing current signal processing methods.